MicrosoftDocs/navdevitpro-content-pr/fin-graph/api/dynamics_create_journalline.md

 ---

 # Create journalLine
-Creates a journal line in Dynamics 365 for Financials.
+Creates a journalLine in Dynamics 365 for Financials.

 ## HTTP request